sgibson91/binderhub-deploy/README.md

 ### setup.sh

-This script checks whether the required command line programs are already installed, and if any are missing uses the system package manager or [`curl`](https://curl.haxx.se/docs/) to install command line interfaces (CLIs) for Microsoft Azure (`azure-cli`), Kubernetes (`kubectl`), Helm (`helm`), and the ssh key generator (ssh-keygen), along with dependencies that are not automatically installed by those packages.
+This script checks whether the required command line programs are already installed, and if any are missing uses the system package manager or [`curl`](https://curl.haxx.se/docs/) to install command line interfaces (CLIs) for Microsoft Azure (`azure-cli`), Kubernetes (`kubectl`), Helm (`helm`), along with dependencies that are not automatically installed by those packages.

 Command line install scripts were found in the following documentation:
 * [Azure-CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux?view=azure-cli-latest#install-or-update)